The Simple View of Reading: A Teacher's GuideThe Simple View of Reading: A Teacher's Guide: practical strategies for teachers

 Word Callers require interventions that force them to process meaning actively.

-What the teacher does / What pupils produce: The teacher gives a pupil a short historical source and instructs them to pause at the end of each sentence.
+What the teacher does / What learners produce: The teacher gives a learner a short historical source and instructs them to pause at the end of each sentence.
 The teacher asks, "Who is doing what in this sentence?"
-The pupil summarises each sentence verbally and produces a bulleted list of facts.
+The learner summarises each sentence verbally and produces a bulleted list of facts.

 Building Language Comprehension